digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/performance.rst

    Please note that we do have plans to remove the storage duplication between the sync service and the indexer.
 Ideally, will be able to reduce the storage on the participant for this example from `5*Y` down to `3*Y`: once for the unencrypted created contract and twice for the two encrypted transaction views.

-Generally, to recover used storage, a participant and a domain can be pruned.
+Generally, to recover used storage, a participant and a sync domain can be pruned.
 Pruning is available on Canton Enterprise through a :ref:`set of console commands <ledger-pruning-commands>` and allows removal of past events and archived contracts based on a timestamp.
 The storage usage of a Canton deployment can be kept constant by continuously removing obsolete data.
 Non-repudiation and auditability of the unpruned history are preserved due to the bilateral commitments.